Fact: Most people associate low cost with low quality.

-Good customers are looking for quality, speed, and low hassle.
-Price is also in the mix but it’s usually not the main driver.
-Ultimately these customers want to eliminate unscheduled down time.
-Going only for the cheapest rate will not get them there, and they understand that.
+Good customers are looking for quality, speed, and little hassle.
+Price is also in the mix, but it’s usually not the main driver.
+Ultimately these customers want to eliminate unscheduled downtime.
+Going for the cheapest rate usually will not get them there, and they understand that.
 Even if they don’t, it’s an easy case for you to make.

 Some people will never pay the quoted price.
 It’s in their DNA to bargain and get price breaks.
-Don’t forget that good negotiation is about creating options, not about making ultimatums.
-So price breaks can make sense as long as they aren’t one-sided.
-You should never give a price break without some meaningful exchange of value.
+You might be wincing a bit to think of customers like that, but you can turn this to your advantage, too.
+Good negotiation is about creating options, not about making ultimatums.
+Price breaks can make sense as long as they aren’t one-sided; you should never give a price break without some meaningful exchange of value.

-Offer up options that will give you value in return.
-One example is to give a lower labor rate in exchange for the customer allowing you to proactively track their PMs.
-Ask them to agree to a list of PMs that they will pre-authorize you to do.
+If someone doesn’t want to pay the full rate but you want to maintain them as a customer, offer up options that will give you value in return.
+One example is to give a lower labor rate in exchange for the customer allowing you to proactively track a list of PMs they will pre-authorize you to do.
 They are exchanging a lower price for trust in you to do their PMs.
 Follow this practice when setting your diesel repair shop labor rates.

-When customers ask what your labor rate is, this gives you a great opportunity to discuss the possibility of tracking their PMs.
-“We charge $99/hour, but for customers who allow us to proactively do PMs we charge $94/hour.”
-They win with a lower price.
+A customer asking about your labor rate is an excellent opportunity to bring up tracking their PMs.
+You can say something like, “We charge $99/hour, but for customers who allow us to proactively do PMs, we charge $94/hour.”
+The customer wins with a lower price.
 You win by having a guaranteed and pre-authorized stream of business.

 If your labor rate doesn’t give you the profit you need, you will not stay in business long.
 Add up your total cost of labor and back into your minimum labor rate.
 Based on our profitability model, you should be earning at least 50% profit on labor.
-That is after covering the wages and benefits of not only your techs but their managers too (e.g. parts and service managers).
+That is after covering the wages and benefits of not only your techs, but their managers, too (think parts and service managers).

 Diesel repair shop labor rates can make or break your shop.
-Choose what customers you want to attract, use good negotiating skills, and do your homework on your labor costs.
-You will then land on shop labor rates you and your customers will feel good about.
+Choosing what customers you want to attract, using good negotiating skills, and doing your homework on your labor costs will help you land on shop labor rates you and your customers will feel good about.